mwlon/pcodec/example/README.md

 with the `i64` and `f64` data types, compresses them, decompresses them, and makes sure all the data came back bitwise identical.
-We also compare vs `gzip` on the binary data of these integers.
+We also compare vs
+gzip, Snappy, and their combinations with Parquet on the binary data of these numbers.

 ## Running